Need to borrow around $1,000? Find out if you should get a personal loan or short-term loan.

 - Eligibility.
 Personal loans offered by banks and credit unions have strict eligibility criteria that often includes good credit and a regular income.
 Cash lenders that offer short-term loans are much more flexible and will consider those with bad credit, those who receive government benefits as income or people who are unemployed.

 - Lenders.
 Personal loans are offered by banks, credit unions and online direct lenders.
-Short-term loans tend to be offered by lenders specializing in only that type of product.
+Short-term loans tend to be offered by online lenders specializing in only that type of product.

 - Cost.
 Personal loans will be cheaper overall, but you’ll have to have credit in order to be approved.
 While payday loans have a quick approval process and can grant funds faster, you’ll undoubtedly pay for this convenience.